rutger-speksnijder/restphp/README.md

 You probably want to create an htaccess file which points all requests to a PHP file in which you create your API class.

 ### htaccess
-An example of such an htaccess file:
+An example of an htaccess file which points all requests (starting with "v1/") to an index.php file:
 ```
 RewriteEngine on
 RewriteBase /